-Too narrow of a stance will make it difficult to wedge the bar into the crease of your elbows.
-There’s not enough space to comfortably place your arms between your thighs, so you end up narrowing your grip on the bar.
+A stance that is too narrow will make it difficult to wedge the bar into the crease of your elbows.
+There’s not enough space to comfortably place your arms between your thighs, so you narrow your grip on the bar.

 In turn, the barbell has a much higher risk of tipping over.

 The other version of this mistake involves a stance that is too wide.

 While there’s plenty of room to place your arms under the barbell without impacting your legs, your strength off the floor suffers.
 Basically, you have too much force being applied through the floor laterally (sideways) instead of directly through the floor vertically.

 This usually results in knee valgus (when your knees collapse inwards) and a lower limit of the weight you can lift.